camronh/Lottery-Tutorial/PART2.md

 We can couple another script with our deployment script so that the `setSponsorWallet` function is called after each deployment.
 We will start by creating a file in the `deploy` folder called `2_set_sponsorWallet.js`.

-We will be using hardhat again, but we will be using the Airnode Admin package in this script.
+We will be using hardhat again, but we'll be using the Airnode Admin package in this script.
 We'll import them at the top:

 ```js
 const hre = require("hardhat");